lukasz-r/-linux_how-tos/filesystem.md

 # the results are written to a "results.txt" file

 # dry-run replacing duplicate files with hard links in a current directory:
-rdfind -n true -makehardlinks true .
+rdfind -n true -makehard_links true .
 # the results are written to a "results.txt" file

 ================================================================================